 Directed studies are designed to diagnose and solve problems associated with achieving FHMP goals.
 These studies inform future designs, operations, and fish management strategies that will improve the existing FHMP program so that Settlement Agreement goals can be achieved.
 Metrics that are most likely to provide the greatest added benefit for the FHMP are currently those for which we do not have good information and, as such, are left out of population assessment methodologies.
 Without that information, data from another population or conglomerate, which may or may not accurately reflect the current population, must be substituted for a parameter value in a life cycle model.
-Most of the metrics for the Upper Cowlitz Subbasin winter steelhead in the Big Table (Appendix A) currently lack information.
+Most of the metrics for the Upper Cowlitz Subbasin winter steelhead in the Big Table Dataset (Appendix A) currently lack information.
 Conducting directed studies to address metrics that lack data and have a high potential to affect life cycle model sensitivity would be beneficial.
-Important areas of study include:
+Examples of important areas of study include:

-- Spawning ground surveys: Scales, hatchery-origin/natural-origin ratio, pre-spawn, genetics, spatial distribution (upper extent), and reach-specific adult densities (sub-sample). - Juvenile rearing capacity studies: Available habitat and habitat-specific (run/riffle/pool) densities. - Early life stage survival studies: Egg to fry, fry to parr, and parr to smolt survival rates. - In-river migratory survival and behavior: Survival of migrating juveniles and movement rates. - Reservoir survival: Predation rate and parasite loadings.
+- Spawning ground surveys: Scales, hatchery-origin/natural-origin ratio, pre-spawn, genetics, spatial distribution (upper extent), and reach-specific adult densities (subsample). - Juvenile rearing capacity studies: Available habitat and habitat-specific (run/riffle/pool) densities and juvenile rearing distribution. - Early life stage survival studies: Egg to fry, fry to parr, and parr to smolt survival rates. - In-river migratory survival and behavior: Survival of migrating juveniles and kelts and movement rates. - Reservoir survival: Predation rate.

-- Although functionally extirpated from upstream habitats following completion of Cowlitz Falls Dam, genes from the Upper Cowlitz Subbasin population were incorporated into the Lower Cowlitz Subbasin population, providing the founding stock for recovery. - Although the ESA framework identifies distinct winter steelhead populations in the Cispus and Upper Cowlitz rivers, returning adults cannot be differentiated.
-Thus, these populations are managed as a combined "Upper Cowlitz Subbasin" population. - Recovery efforts for winter steelhead have focused on transporting natural-origin steelhead returning to Cowlitz Salmon Hatchery to the Upper Cowlitz Subbasin.
-Additionally, hatchery-origin adults from the Integrated Hatchery Program have been transported to the Upper Cowlitz Subbasin to supplement natural spawning and harvest opportunity. - Recent abundance estimates of natural-origin adults transported to the Upper Cowlitz Subbasin are well below abundance targets.
-Additional releases of hatchery-origin adults from the Integrated Hatchery Program are needed to increase natural production in the Upper Cowlitz Subbasin until a self-sustaining population of natural-origin spawners is established. - Goals for the Upper Cowlitz Subbasin population will prioritize population recovery while still providing harvest opportunity.
+- Although functionally extirpated from upstream habitats following completion of Mossyrock Dam, genes from the Upper Cowlitz Subbasin population were incorporated into the Lower Cowlitz Subbasin population, providing the founding stock for recovery. - Although the ESA framework identifies distinct winter steelhead populations in the Cispus and Upper Cowlitz rivers, returning adults cannot be differentiated by population.
+Thus, these populations are managed as a combined "Upper Cowlitz Subbasin" population until spawning ground surveys are able to estimate spawner abundance by subbasin. - Recovery efforts for winter steelhead have focused on transporting natural-origin steelhead returning to the Barrier Dam Adult Facility to the Upper Cowlitz Subbasin.
+Additionally, hatchery-origin adults from the Integrated Hatchery Program have been transported to the Upper Cowlitz Subbasin to supplement natural spawning and harvest opportunity. - Historic estimates of Fish Passage Survival for smolts emigrating from the Upper Cowlitz Subbasin have been below Settlement Agreement and Biological Opinion requirements.
+Improvements are expected to continue. - Recent abundance estimates of natural-origin adults transported to the Upper Cowlitz Subbasin are well below minimum viability abundance targets.
+Additional releases of hatchery-origin adults from the Integrated Hatchery Program are needed to increase